Aero25x/megaeth-faucet/README.md

 TURNSTILE_PAGE_URL = "https://testnet.megaeth.com/"
 ```

-Adjust additional configuration options such as thread count and API endpoints as needed.
+You can further adjust thread counts, endpoints, and other settings as needed.

-## Running the Script
+## Usage

-To start the claim process, run:
+Execute the script to initiate the token claim process on the MegaETH Faucet:

 ```bash
 python main.py
 ```

-### Example Run Output
+### Example Output

 ```
 Processing wallet: 0xYourWalletAddress1